Environmental Law Lesson Plan:

 a.
 What does the term ‘environmental law’ mean to you?

 - After getting some student responses, explain that there is no single definition for environmental law.
-Use some of the definitions included on the page What is Environmental Law? under the Fundamentals of Law section on the website.
+Use some of the definitions included on the page What is Environmental Law? under the Fundamentals of Environmental Law section on the website.

 - Consider some of the different careers you may have as an ‘environmental lawyer’ from Environmental Non-Governmental Organizations, to industry lawyers working at an oil & gas or forestry company, or government lawyers such as those who work at Alberta Environment and Parks or Alberta Energy.